hiregenaiteam-hq/umukozihr-recruit-client/README.md

-# hiregen-ai-webapp
+# UmukoziHR-webapp
-HireGen-AI Enterprise WebApp
+UmukoziHR Enterprise WebApp

 ## How to Install Dependencies and Start the Server